samadhicsec/threatware-docs/docs/source/tryit.md

 Storing basic information about the threat models that have been created is good, but what we really want is to manage approvals of threat models and also capture the contents of the threat model in the git repo.

 In the tutorial threat model, click on the `manage.submit` link at the top in the TUTORIAL 4 line (this will fail if you didn't complete TUTORIAL 3 and update the ID in the "Details" table of the threat model).
 The response should indicate that the threat model was submitted.
-We can check this by looking for a branch in our git repo that matches the ID of the threat model:
+We can confirm this by looking for a branch in our git repo that matches the ID of the threat model:

 ```shell
 cd /tmp/threatmodels
 git branch
 ```

-The problem is we also want to keep track of the threat model status (i.e. whether is has been approved by Security) within the threat model itself, and we do this in 2 places:
+Submitting threat models for approval via threatware is useful, but we want threat models to be self-contained i.e. you should know the approval status of a threat model by just looking at the threat model itself.
+To store the approval status of the threat model in the threat model itself we need to update 2 tables:

 - In the "Details" table the `Approved Version` row holds the last version of threat model that was approved (or it is empty if no version has been approved yet).
     - The `Current Version` row holds the version of the threat model being worked on.
 This usually starts at `1.0` and increments from there.
 It can be different to the `Approved Version` value, but should have a corresponding row in the "Version History" table.
 - In the "Version History" table there must be row with `Version` matching the `Approved Version` (from the "Details" table) and: